Haufe-Lexware/wicked.haufe.io/doc/deploying-locally.md

 Use the mentioned values:

-* `portal.local` for the Portal host
+* `portal.com` for the Portal host
-* `api.portal.local` for the API host
+* `api.portal.com` for the API host

 ## Create `/etc/hosts` entries

 In case you haven't yet followed the ["Getting Started" instructions](http://wicked.haufe.io/gettingstarted.html), you will need to create local hosts entries for these new host names:

 ```
-127.0.0.1   portal.local
+127.0.0.1   portal.com
-127.0.0.1   api.portal.local
+127.0.0.1   api.portal.com
 ```

 This has to added (most probably using `sudo`) to `/etc/hosts` on Mac OS X and Linux, or to `C:\Windows\System32\drivers\etc\hosts` on Windows.
 Make sure pinging these names work.